Child Clinical/Pediatric Psychology Track

 Disruptive Behavior Disorders Clinic

-Interns assess children with disruptive behavior disorders such as attention deficit hyperactivity disorder and oppositional defiant disorder.
-Treatment recommendations often include participating in group treatment, behavior modification, as well as medication.
-Interns learn assessment skills, how to make practical recommendations and how to conduct evidence-based behavioral parent training and children’s problem-solving skills training in groups.
+Interns assess and treat children with disruptive behavior disorders such as attention deficit hyperactivity disorder and oppositional defiant disorder.
+Interns learn assessment skills, how to make practical recommendations, and how to conduct evidence-based behavioral parent training and children’s problem-solving skills training in groups.

 Preschool Development and Behavior Clinic

 Interns participate in the evaluation and treatment of preschool age children with developmental and behavior problems.
 Interns conduct developmental assessments and implement an evidence-based treatment (Carolyn Webster-Stratton’s Incredible Years Program).
 Interns also provide behavior observations and consultation at Head Start.